elunna/nerfhack-changelog/README.md

   * Each rage attack uses up 1d5 energy, so at least 3 energy is required to trigger a rage attack.
   * This feature was adapted from the SpliceHack skill system.
 * The barbarian quest gets a lot more trees in the beginning (these can be chopped down now)
+* More random O and T spawn in the quest.

 **Skill adjustments for barbarians:**